 Electronic mail allows the exchange of text messages and computer files transmitted via communications networks such as internet.
-Islam and Islam (2007) discovered that all the libraries surveyed used ICT for serials control as well as other activities.
+Islam and Islam (2017) discovered that all the libraries surveyed used ICT for serials control as well as other activities.
 The services provided according to them include CD-ROM searching, online searching, online networking, photocopying, online information services and database searching services.
-In Nigeria according to Ikem and Ajala (2000), preliminary use of ICT in the library started with its use to produce Union list of Serials sponsored by Committee of University Librarians of

-Nigeria.
-Nwalo (2003) cited Osborn (1980) to describe serials as publications issued in successive parts, at regular intervals and intended to be continued indefinitely.
-There are many kinds of serials, this include: newsletters, accessions, newspapers, magazines, journals, indexes, abstract etc. According to Ogunrombi (2007) serial publication form the backbone of any academic library because of their nature of informational value.
+In Nigeria according to Ikem and Ajala (2010), preliminary use of ICT in the library started with its use to produce Union list of Serials sponsored by Committee of University Librarians of Nigeria.
+Nwalo (2013) describe serials as publications issued in successive parts, at regular intervals and intended to be continued indefinitely.
+There are many kinds of serials, this include: newsletters, accessions, newspapers, magazines, journals, indexes, abstract etc. According to Ogunrombi (2017) serial publication form the backbone of any academic library because of their nature of informational value.